blossm-network/toolbox/README.md

 * __Cloud Scheduler__ to schedule commands to be executed later.
 * __Cloud Memorystore__ for using a shared cache between procedures for optimization.

+#### Initial setup

+1. Download and install gcloud at https://cloud.google.com/sdk/docs/quickstarts.

+#### Networking

+1. In the production project:
+  * In **Network Services > Cloud DNS**, enable Cloud DNS.
+    * Create a public DNS Zone named **“network”**.
+With DNS name \[your-domain\].
+      * Turn on DNSSEC.
+    * Set the Name servers of your domain in its domain registry to the data of the NS record set.
+    * If you set TXT and MX records in your domain registry as part of step 3 of Initial Setup, move those records to GCP also.

 ### Others